by Amy Medling, founder of PCOS Diva

 Being healthy is a habit.
 At first, you choose to exercise every day because you know it will make you healthier.
 Eventually, “moving it” daily becomes a habit that keeps you healthy.
 It feels strange not to do it!

 PCOS can often seem overwhelming.
 “Where do I start?” may be the question I am most commonly asked.
 In my practice, I often tell women, “Small hinges swing big doors.”
 The key to treating PCOS is to try making little changes here and there.
 “Getting healthy” can’t happen overnight.
 There is no magic pill, no shortcut.
-Make good choices and small changes; your little healthy habits will add up in to a happy and healthy life.
+Make good choices and small changes; your little diet, movement and mindset upgrades will add up to a happy and healthy life.

 Here are the top 12 habits of women who manage their PCOS naturally and THRIVE!

 - They do not consume sweetened (with natural sugar or artificial) beverages– Sugar (even artificial sugar) causes changes to your insulin levels with negatively cycling side effects.
 The more sugar you consume, the more sugar you will crave and the more harm it does to your body.
 In addition, sugary drinks (especially sodas) dehydrate you.
 They are diuretics that actually elevate your blood pressure and increase urination.
 You are not peeing because you are hydrated; you are peeing to get rid of the contaminants!
 Let’s not even get started on the toxic load the chemicals in these drinks put on your body.
+Are you a diet soda drinker?
+That’s not much better.
+Here’s why.
 Try sparkling water or green tea.
 Add a wedge of citrus, some frozen berries or pineapple and mint for a refreshing change of pace.

 - They love themselves and their bodies now.
 Embrace who you are today- not who you will be after you get a better job, the kids move out, you lose another 10 pounds or you fit into your jeans from junior high.
 You must love and respect yourself and your body today and treat yourself with that love and respect.
 That respect will lead you to make important changes to benefit your health.